Christmas Checklist: Is Your Business Ready for the Sales Season?

 Promote to previous customers

-If you read this blog often, then you know the value of remarketing.
+If you read this blog often, you probably already know the value of retargeting.
 After all, every business owner knows that their best customer is a repeat customer.
 You can target these past customers and visitors with Google and Facebook ads.

 Dealing with returns after Christmas

 Christmas sales are booming – especially online.
-When it comes to online gift shopping, UK shops are at the forefront in comparison with the rest of Europe.
+When it comes to online gift shopping, UK shops are at the forefront compared to the rest of Europe.

 However, the faster Christmas comes, the faster it will be over, and that’s when the time for returns begins.
 After all, we’ve all had gifts that weren’t exactly our cup of tea.
 Fortunately for shoppers, many online shops offer a longer right to return around Christmas.

-Dr Carsten Föhlisch, legal expert at Trusted Shops, explains what you need to keep in mind when it comes to returns, especially when dealing with EU countries.
+Dr Carsten Föhlisch, legal expert at Trusted Shops, explains what to keep in mind when it comes to returns, especially when dealing with EU countries.

 Conclusion